nyaks/mushroom-classification/README.md

 - **Additional Datasets**: Incorporate more mushroom species and characteristics

 ## Author
-**Brian Nyakeri Barongo** - MSc Data Mining Student
+**Brian Nyakeri Barongo**

 ## License
-This project is for educational purposes as part of MSc Data Mining coursework.
+This project is for educational purposes.

 ---